gatsbyjs/gatsby/docs/docs/reference/config-files/gatsby-browser.md

 The file `gatsby-browser.jsx`/`gatsby-browser.tsx` lets you respond to Gatsby-specific events within the browser, and wrap your page components in additional global components.
 The Gatsby Browser API gives you many options for interacting with the [client-side](/docs/glossary#client-side) of Gatsby.

-You can author the file in JavaScript and [TypeScript](/docs/how-to/custom-configuration/typescript/#gatsby-browsertsx--gatsby-ssrtsx).
+You can author the file in JavaScript or [TypeScript](/docs/how-to/custom-configuration/typescript/#gatsby-browsertsx--gatsby-ssrtsx).

 ## Usage